 Running Club.
 There are events often and they are posted on their website.
 Most of the events seem to take place on Tuesday evenings and Saturday mornings.
 The club is offered to all levels of runners.
 Looks like a great club that’s organized and well attended if you want to join in on the fun.
 You can check out their website here.

 Ice Fishing.
 The fish and game department can teach you how to ice fish if you’re interested.
 You learn the basics inside and then practice in the ‘field.’
-Wednesday February 8 and 15, 2017 5 pm to 7 pm.
-Then buddle up and go ice fishing on Saturday, February 18, 2017 9 am to 1 pm.
+Often held in February.
 Learn more here.
+You can see more locations here.

 Drop In Noon Time Hockey.
 Fridays from 12-1 pm October to March at Wendall Barwood Arena in Hartford. $10 or $150 for season pass.
 Must be 18, have hockey experience, and complete hockey gear.
 You can read the description here.